How to Grow and Care for Geraniums (Pelargonium x hortorum) Indoors

 Family: Geraniaceae

-Pelargonium x hortorum grow to a height of 1-2 ft but some can reach 4 ft or more.
+Pelargonium x hortorum grows to a height of 1-2 feet but some can reach 4 feet or more.
+On account of their compact size and love for direct sunshine, Geraniums are some of the best plants for a sunny balcony.

 Flower